uscvex/RobotCode/TurningPoint/README.md

 List of files you changed should come up

-For each file you changes
+For each file you change
 > git add filename

 Once youve got all of them